gke-ai-mi/llama2-inference/README.md

 ## Summary:
-This tutorial walks through how to setup Llama2 and other hugging face based LLM models through Nvidia Inference Server based on GKE and GPU(Nvidia T4, L4 etc) and vLLM engine
+This tutorial walks through how to setup Llama2 and other hugging face based LLM models through Nvidia Inference Server based on GKE and GPU(Nvidia T4, L4 etc)

 ## Tutorial steps: